 - 1. Effective Date and Authority: The State Police Retirement Benefits Trust (SPRBT) became effective on July 1, 1989 for state police officers originally hired on or after July 1, 1987.
 Benefits are described in Rhode Island General Laws, Title 42, Chapter 28. - 2.
 Plan Year: A twelve-month period ending June 30th. - 3.
 Administration: The State Police Retirement Benefits Trust is administered by the State of Rhode Island Retirement Board.
 However, the State Treasurer is responsible for the investment of the trust assets, including the establishment of the asset allocation policy.
 Assets are commingled for investment purposes with those of the Employees' Retirement System of Rhode Island and various other plans and programs. - 4.
 Type of Plan: The State Police Retirement Benefits Trust is a qualified governmental defined benefit retirement plan.
 For Governmental Accounting Standards Board purposes, it is a single-employer plan. - 5.
 Eligibility: All state police officers, and the Superintendent of State Police, hired on or after July 1, 1987, participate in this plan.
 Benefits for state police officers hired before July 1, 1987 are being paid by the state from the general assets of the state, on a pay-as-you-go basis.
 Eligible employees become members at their date of employment. - 6.
 Salary for Contribution Purposes: Salary includes the member's base earnings plus any payments under a regular longevity or incentive plan.
 Salary excludes overtime, unused sick and vacation leave, severance pay, and other extraordinary compensation.
-Certain amounts that are excluded from taxable wages, such as amounts sheltered under a Section 125 plan or amounts picked up by the employer under IRC Section 414(h), are not excluded from salary. - 7.
-Employee Contributions: State police officers contribute 8.75% of their salary per year.
-The state "picks up" the members' contributions for its employees under the provisions of Internal Revenue Code (IRC) Section 414(h).
+Certain amounts that are excluded from taxable wages, such as amounts sheltered under a Section 125 plan or amounts picked up by the employer under IRC Section 414(h), are not excluded from salary.
+Effective July 1, 2012, Salary for Contribution Purposes will be expanded to be consistent with the Salary for Benefit Purposes.

-- 8. Employer Contributions: The state contributes an actuarially determined percentage of the member's annual salary.
+- 7. Employee Contributions: State police officers contribute 8.75% of their salary per year.
+The state "picks up" the members' contributions for its employees under the provisions of Internal Revenue Code (IRC) Section 414(h). - 8.
+Employer Contributions: The state contributes an actuarially determined percentage of the member's annual salary.
 Contributions determined in a given actuarial valuation go into effect two years after the actuarial valuation. - 9.
 Service: Employees receive credit for service while a member.
 In addition, a member may purchase credit for certain periods by making an additional contribution to purchase the additional service.
-Special rules and limits govern the purchase of additional service and the contribution required. - 10.
-Final Salary (Salary for Benefit Purposes): Benefits are determined using a different, more expansive, definition of salary than is used for determining member and employer contributions.
-Final Salary includes base pay, longevity increases, 400 hours of overtime pay, holiday pay and the member's clothing allowance.
-For members who work more than 25 years, the Final Salary shall not be more than the Final Salary in the 25th year.
-In determining monthly benefits, Final Salary is expressed as a monthly amount.
+Special rules and limits govern the purchase of additional service and the contribution required. - Final Salary (Salary for Benefit Purposes): Final Salary includes base pay, longevity increases, 400 hours of overtime pay, holiday pay and the member's clothing allowance.
+For members who work more than 25 years, their Final Salary shall not be more than the Final Salary in the 25th year. - 10.
+Final Average Compensation (FAC): Effective July 1, 2012, their FAC will be based on the average of the highest five consecutive years of Final Salary.
+Monthly benefits are based on one-twelfth of this amount.